-Jia Xiang Nasi Lemak – Butterfly Pea Nasi Lemak Hidden in The East!
+Jia Xiang Nasi Lemak – Butterfly Pea Nasi Lemak Hidden in an Industrial Estate

 Note: Jia Xiang Nasi Lemak shifted to CT Hub 2 on 8th Aug 2017.
 Do check them out!

 Think breakfast and one of the first things that comes to mind is a flavoursome plate of nasi lemak.
 Two brothers Kenneth and Shawn are nasi lemak lovers.
 They have been reminiscing about eating their Grandma’s homemade nasi lemak back in Northwest Malaysia Kedah.
 As a way of paying homage to their Grandma, the brothers decided to share this uniquely tasting recipe with fellow Singaporeans by opening Jia Xiang Nasi Lemak.

 “We love the nasi lemak made by our Grandma and we hope to bring this unique taste to Singapore.
 My grandma is very good in cooking especially in Malay and Nyonya foods.
 We were born in a small Malay village and we have a lot of Malay neighbours and friends who inspired us.
 My brother was a chef.
 He is very passionate about his work and learnt the recipe from our Grandma.”

 While learning, the brothers added their own touch and improvise the recipe further until they achieve the results they wanted.
 We ordered the Pandan infused Set A2 ($3.50) as well as the picturesque Blue Rice Set B3 ($4).
 Both sets also had an egg, chicken drumstick or 3 joint wing, sambal chilli, achar as well as anchovies and nuts.